• Skip to primary navigation

 Slices of zucchini bread on parchment.

 Doesn’t everyone love how wonderful a slice of warm banana bread can taste.
 It’s comfort food at its finest.
-Ripe bananas add natural sweetness to everything from a classic banana pudding to banana French toast.
+Ripe bananas add natural sweetness to everything from a Southern style banana pudding to banana French toast.
 They provide a unique flavor to baked goods which is why banana muffins are so loved.

 Chocolate chip zucchini bread with bananas is a dense buttery loaf that’s perfect for breakfast, a snack, or as part of a brunch menu.
 Combining both sweet bananas and zucchini into one recipe makes for a super moist, scrumptious bread with more flavor than a traditional zucchini bread.

 Like bananas, zucchini provides moisture when added to baked goods.
 When you combine the two you get a bread that will melt in your mouth.
 Add some chocolate chips or leave them out, it’s fantastic both ways.
+Make it even better by adding a swirl of homemade cinnamon butter to a slice.

 A loaf of zucchini bread with chocolate chips.